abinit/abinit/README_Ubuntu.md

 To configure:

-    ../configure --with-config-file='my_config_file.ac'
+    ../configure --with-config-file='my_config_file.ac9'

-where 'my_config_file.ac' is either a self made config file.
+where 'my_config_file.ac9' is either a self made config file.
 More on the configure options is presented in next section.

 Compile with: